TOGoS/ESP8266-MQTT-Sensor/README.md

 and the last pin goes to your digital output pin and a pull-up resistor.
 There's a 4th pin ('null') that does nothing.
 Some DHT22 packages with only 3 pins that include the pull-up resistor.

+### Changelog

+- 2019-03-14 - Configuration can be done via serial port